-- (a) A utility that obtains a financing order and causes extraordinary event bonds to be issued must: - (1) include on each customer's monthly natural gas bill: - (i) a statement that a portion of the charges represents extraordinary event charges approved in a financing order;
+(a) A utility that obtains a financing order and causes extraordinary event bonds to be issued must:

+(1) include on each customer's monthly natural gas bill:

+(i) a statement that a portion of the charges represents extraordinary event charges approved in a financing order;

-- (ii) the amount and rate of the extraordinary event charge as a separate line item titled "extraordinary event charge"; and - (iii) if extraordinary event property has been transferred to an assignee, a statement that the assignee is the owner of the rights to extraordinary event charges and that the utility or other entity, if applicable, is acting as a collection agent or servicer for the assignee; and - (2) file annually with the commission: - (i) a calculation of the impact of financing the retirement or replacement of natural gas facilities on customer rates, itemized by customer class; and - (ii) evidence demonstrating that extraordinary event revenues are applied solely to the repayment of extraordinary event bonds and other financing costs. - (b) Extraordinary event charges are nonbypassable and must be paid by all existing and future customers receiving service from the utility or the utility's successors or assignees under commission-approved rate schedules or special contracts. - (c) A utility's failure to comply with this section does not invalidate, impair, or affect any financing order, extraordinary event property, extraordinary event bonds, but does subject the utility to penalties under applicable commission rules.
+(ii) the amount and rate of the extraordinary event charge as a separate line item titled "extraordinary event charge"; and

+(iii) if extraordinary event property has been transferred to an assignee, a statement that the assignee is the owner of the rights to extraordinary event charges and that the utility or other entity, if applicable, is acting as a collection agent or servicer for the assignee; and

+(2) file annually with the commission:

+(i) a calculation of the impact of financing the retirement or replacement of natural gas facilities on customer rates, itemized by customer class; and

+(ii) evidence demonstrating that extraordinary event revenues are applied solely to the repayment of extraordinary event bonds and other financing costs.

+(b) Extraordinary event charges are nonbypassable and must be paid by all existing and future customers receiving service from the utility's successors or assignees under commission-approved rate schedules or special contracts.

+(c) A utility's failure to comply with this section does not invalidate, impair, or affect any financing order, extraordinary event property, extraordinary event charge, or extraordinary event bonds, but does subject the utility to penalties under applicable commission rules.

+EFFECTIVE DATE.
+This section is effective the day following final enactment.